North Wales Holiday in Snowdonia June 2001 - page 2

 |

-The next day we visited Llandudno on the North Wales coast and walked
+Next day we visited Llandudno on the North Wales coast, walked

-out along the pier after enjoying lunch in a lovely pizza
+out along the pier (above) then savoured lunch in a lovely pizza

 restaurant.
-We also toured the shops and saw the donkey rides on
+We toured the shops and saw the traditional donkey

 |